garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/conditionally independent.md

 - once you have seen this particular instance has a certain label.
-The class label has already made al the features independent of
+The class label has already made al the features independent of each other in a way